Big Data Analytics

-We are a group of computer scientists with ten years of experience developing data exploration and analysis methods in interdisciplinary research projects for
+We are a team of computer scientists with more than 15 years of experience in developing methods for data exploration and analysis for interdisciplinary research projects.
+We focus on two primary areas:

 Our research is grounded in computer science, but we develop our methods in close cooperation with users of the methods.
 To develop our methods, we engage in a "dialogue" with scientists by conducting a user and task analysis.